blackshy/Bash_Scripts/README.md

 Bash-Scripts
 ============

-The Bash Scripts Test Directory For Me.
+The Bash Scripts Test Directory For Myself.